mindis/snowplow.github.com/analytics/catalogue-analytics/measuring-and-comparing-product-page-performance.md

 ![expl6] [img7]

 Similarly, products in the lower left corner are performing poorly - but it is not clear whether this is because they have low traffic levels and /or are poor at driving conversions.
-We should invest in improving the performance of these pages, but the return on that investment is likely to be smaller (or harder to achieve) than the two segments identified above.
+We should invest in improving the performance of these pages, but the return on that investment is likely to be smaller (or harder to achieve) than the two opportunities identified above.

 ![expl7] [img8]